denten-papers/harcourt-exposed/intro.md

 Office, one of the country's seventeen intelligence agencies.
 Instead of the panopticon we have a pavilion of glass and mirrors.
 More than an observation tower, the pavilion offers glimpses: it reflects, distorts, and provides for "pockets of obscurity."
-Like the ivory tower, the panopticon used to represent remote power.
+Like the ivory tower, the panopticons of the past used to represent remote power.
 The metaphorical pavilion is close at hand.
 It is a place to watch and be watched; to play and to surveil.
 Instead of the uncanny body of the impostor double, Harcourt gives us the diligent data double.
 The data double lives in the spreadsheets of criminal justice statistics and advertising data used to train algorithms.
 It dutifully embodies our social media habits, our moods, movements, and our "click through" ratios.